caneara/varnish/docs/pages/contributing.md

 ## Next steps

-You should now review the `/docs/pages/` and `/docs/playgrounds/` directories to discover how Varnish is using Vitepress to render Vue components.
+You should now review the `/docs/pages/` directory to discover how Varnish is using Vitepress to render Vue components.

 The components and mixins can be found within the `/src/` directory.